 This course will cover the basic theory and techniques of Digital Integrated Circuit Design in CMOS technology.
 Topics include CMOS transistor theory and operation, design and implementation of CMOS circuits, fabrication process, layout and physical design, delay and power models, static and dynamic logic families, testing and verification, memory and nanoscale technologies.
 Laboratory assignments and project facilitate in hands-on learning of circuit-level design and simulation, layout and parasitic extractions, pre and post-layout verification and validation, full-custom flow and Synthesis based flow, using industry standard CAD tools.
 (Prerequisites: CMPE-260 and EEEE-282 and (EEEE-380 or EEEE-381) or equivalent courses.)
 Lab 2, Lecture 3 (Fall, Spring).

 The course covers various aspects of advanced uniprocessor computer architecture design.
 Instruction set architecture design alternatives are discussed with emphasis on the Reduced Instruction Set Computer (RISC) architecture.
-Techniques to enhance CPU performance such as pipelined execution optimizations, conditional branch handling techniques, exploitation of instruction-level parallelism, multiple-instruction issue and dynamic scheduling are studied.
+Techniques to enhance CPU performance such as pipelined execution optimizations, conditional branch handling techniques, exploitation of instruction-level parallelism, multiple-instruction issue, and dynamic scheduling are studied.
 Cache, and memory hierarchy design and performance issues are also presented.
 The design aspects of efficient and reliable input/output systems are also covered.
+The course concludes with an introduction to concepts of multiprocessor systems design.
 (Prerequisite: CMPE-350 or equivalent course.)
 Lecture 3 (Fall, Spring).

 Data and Communication Networks

-This course will give an overview of the technologies, architectures and protocols used to build various types of computer and communication networks - wired or wireless.
-The emphasis will be placed on discussions of various network design problems and solution approaches.
-Specific issues covered in this course include: framing and coding, error detection, multiple access control, addressing, routing, flow and congestion control, scheduling and switching.
-(Prerequisites: MATH-251 or 1016-345 or equivalent course.)
+This course gives an overview of the technologies, architectures, and protocols used to build various types of computer and communication networks.
+The course emphasizes various network design problems and solution approaches.
+Specific issues covered include framing and coding, error detection, multiple access control, addressing, routing, flow and congestion control, scheduling, and switching.
+(Prerequisites: CMPE-380 and MATH-251 or equivalent courses.)
 Lecture 3 (Fall, Spring).

 Multiple Processor Systems